tullulah/vectrex-pseudo-python/ide/frontend/LSP_FRAMING.md

 Packaging Note
 --------------
 In a packaged build the `vpy_lsp` binary must be colocated with the main executable or on PATH.
-Current spawn relies on relative resolution; adjust in production packaging scripts if necessary.
+Current spawn relies on relative resolution; configure electron-builder (future) to copy it next to the app binary.